Creativity isn’t just fun – it’s good for our physical and mental health!

 - Verbal/Linguistic.Telling stories, writing, participating in a book club or writing group

 Pro Tip: Not sure where to start?
 Think about activities you enjoyed in school or earlier in adulthood that you might return to now.
 Explore resources at the local community center or faith community.
 Find apps that enable you to be creative in the digital realm.

 Three Benefits of Creativity

 - Cognitive benefits.
-Participating in creative activities helps keep our brains agile and active. of adults living with mild Alzheimer’s disease.
+Participating in creative activities helps keep our brains agile and active.

 - Emotional benefits.
 The NEA research also indicated several mental health benefits, including lower anxiety, higher life satisfaction and morale, and less depression and isolation.
 When we do something creative, we feel empowered and accomplished.

 Pro Tip: Want to amplify the benefits?
 Invite a friend or family member to participate with you.

 You don’t have to be an oil painter or aria singer to live a more creative life.
 Revisit the ways you used to be creative and explore new opportunities for creative self-expression.
 The benefits cans help you age well and live a happier life.